 Since 1970, the institute conducts in-service training programmes.
-Employees providing them necessary facilities and opportunities to acquire knowledge develop skills and cultivate attitudes, behavior and habits for the efficient and effective discharge of their duties and responsibilities.
+It includes providing those necessary facilities and opportunities to acquire knowledge, develop skills and cultivate attitudes, behavior and habits for the efficient and effective discharge of their duties and responsibilities.

 The aims and objectives